Tool | March 2014

 By Glenn Somerville

-Short-term interest rates will remain low through 2014.
-There’s little doubt about it, given Federal Reserve officials’ intention to keep the Fed funds rate near zero until a sustained economic pickup is clear -- as long as inflation remains in check.
-And with core inflation running at less than 2%, there’s no danger of runaway inflation.
+Short-term interest rates will remain low through 2014 in any case, given Federal Reserve officials’ announced intention to keep the federal funds rate near zero until a sustained economic pickup is clear.
 Although encouraging signs of increased hiring and manufacturing activity point to a better-performing economy in 2014, the economic pace is likely to remain well below levels that would call for higher interest rates.
-At a historic low, between zero and 0.25%, since December 2008, the short-term Fed funds rate won’t rise significantly before 2015.
-And then, any increase will come only if the economy has developed enough momentum to bring unemployment well below current 7% levels.
+At a historic low, between zero and 0.25%, since December 2008, the short-term fed funds rate won’t rise significantly before late 2015.
+And then, any increase will come only if the economy has developed enough momentum to bring unemployment well below current 7% levels -- the Fed recently stated that even 6.5% may not trigger a rate increase.
+Moreover, with core inflation running at less than 2%, there’s little risk that inflation would flare up, the only development that would likely prompt the Fed to alter course.

-More from Kiplinger: Interest Rates and the Real Unemployment Rate
+More from Kiplinger: Interest Rates and the Fed's Taper Plans

 By David Payne

-Look for the Consumer Price Index in 2014 to post an increase of about 1.8%, measuring from December 2013 to December 2014, up from just a 1.4% hike from December 2012 to December 2013.
-Chalk up the moderate 2013 inflation figure to a drop in energy prices this year plus smaller increases in food prices than in the previous year.
-While energy prices may continue to decline in 2014, the size of the drop is likely to be smaller, and food prices may return to a more normal rate of growth.
+Look for the Consumer Price Index in 2014 to post an increase of about 1.8%, measuring from December 2013 to December 2014, up from a hike of just 1.5% from December 2012 to December 2013.
+Rent increases from stronger housing demand are translating into higher shelter costs in the index, and food prices may pick up a bit this year.
+But the inflation rate will stay at a moderate level.
 Producer prices, also referred to as wholesale prices, are posting modest monthly gains and aren’t likely to create a surge in prices at the retail level.

 By Glenn Somerville